beverly-hills-money-gangster/DaikombatDesktop/README.md

 # Daikombat Desktop

 Daikombat is a Doom-like online shooter game with a non-stop death-match mode.
 It is built using Maven, LibGdx, and Java 14.
+Server code is also publicly available on [GitHub](https://github.com/beverly-hills-money-gangster/Daikombat-server).

 **WARNING** The game is NOT for commercial use.
 This repository is for educational purposes only.